keith-price/nasa_apod/to-do.md

 <<<<<<< HEAD

-1. # Clicking on an image on the archive page should open a modal that shows the title, image and explanation (same as image component)
+1. # Clicking on an image on the archive page should opens the image with full detail in the ArchiveDetailPage.
+Image should also be made full size by clicking on it within the ArchiveDetailPage

 2. Add footer